SAP-archive/metadata-creation-tool-for-reuse/README.md

-# SAP Repository Template

-Default templates for SAP open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
-All repositories on github.com/SAP will be created based on this template.

-## To-Do

-In case you are the maintainer of a new SAP open source project, these are the steps to do with the template files:

-- Check if the default license (Apache 2.0) also applies to your project.
-A license change should only be required in exceptional cases.
-If this is the case, please change the [license file](LICENSE).
-- Enter the correct metadata for the REUSE tool.
-See our [wiki page](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Using+the+Reuse+Tool+of+FSFE+for+Copyright+and+License+Information) for details how to do it.
-You can find an initial .reuse/dep5 file to build on.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository and be sure to run the REUSE tool to validate that the metadata is correct.
-- Adjust the contribution guidelines (e.g. add coding style guidelines, pull request checklists, different license if needed etc.)
-- Add information about your project to this README (name, description, requirements etc).
-Especially take care for the <your-project> placeholders - those ones need to be replaced with your project name.
-See the sections below the horizontal line and [our guidelines on our wiki page](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Guidelines+for+README.md+file) what is required and recommended.
-- Remove all content in this README above and including the horizontal line ;)

-***

-# Our new open source project
+# Metadata Creation Tool for REUSE

 ## About this project

-*Insert a short description of your project here...*
+This tool automatically creates the REUSE metadata files (dep5, licenses) automatically depending on the declared licenses in an existing repository.
+It is available as standalone Docker container and can be included in your project as GitHub Action.

+These REUSE metadata files are put in a newly created branch called `reuse-metadata-proposal` of the repository it was run for.
+Afterwards, project maintainers can review and adjust the proposal in this branch and integrate them into the main branch once the data is complete and accurate.

 ## Requirements and Setup

-*Insert a short description what is required to get your project running...*
+### GitHub Personal Access Token

+You need a personal access token with at least `repo` access rights for the repository that you want to create the REUSE metadata files for.
+Please see the [GitHub documentation on personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) if you need assistance.

+### Clone the source code locally

+Ensure to have cloned this repository to a local directory.

+### Build the Docker container

+The default way of using the metadata creation tool is to use it in a Docker Container.
+Ensure to have a running [Docker runtime](https://docs.docker.com/engine/) installed, then simply build the container using the command `docker build --tag reuse-metadata-creation .` in the local root directory of this project.

+### Run the Docker container

+After the container is built successfully, you can simply run it with the command `docker run -e GITHUB_ACCESS_TOKEN=<your-access-token> -e COPYRIGHT_OWNER=<copyright-owner-info> -e UPSTREAM_CONTACT=<upstream-contact-info> reuse-metadata-creation <github-repository-url>`.
+Alternatively, you can of course also use a file containing the environment variables.

+- `COPYRIGHT_OWNER` should contain the person or entity that holds the copyright for the respective repository, e.g. 'SAP SE or an SAP affiliate company'
+- `UPSTREAM_CONTACT` should contain the name and e-mail address of the contact for the respective repository, e.g. 'SAP Open Source Program Office <ospo@sap.com>'.

+### Setup a GitHub Action

+The tool is prepared to run as a GitHub Action.
+Documentation will follow soon.

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/<your-project>/issues).
+This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/metadata-creation-tool-for-reuse/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Code of Conduct